 - huge swings in blood sugars

 - fogginess and forgetfulness

-- sadness and high levels of insulin being poured into your blood stream to counteract the influx of dietary sugar
+- high levels of insulin being poured into your blood stream to counteract the influx of dietary sugar

 Too much sugar causes chemical imbalances in the brain, especially in women, leading to higher depression rates.
 This holiday season do not get caught in the typical seasonal frenzy.